timheilman/latin/README.md

 I also don't consider the English derivatives part of the memorization task, but still have them hidden alongside the Latin forms because they're too great a hint.

+Since relative and interrogative are so similar and simultaneously so context sensitive, I don't consider their translations to be part of what's correct on the g/c/n cards, only on the vocab cards (and exercises!)

 ### Progressive Chapter Filter Searches